 Can I give blood if I have epilepsy or seizures?

-Epilepsy or seizures do not disqualify you from donating as long as you have had no seizures for one year.
+Epilepsy or seizures do not disqualify you from donating as long as you have had no seizures for 6 months.

 Can I donate if I'm on antibiotics?

-If you were on an antibiotic for an infection, you may donate if your antibiotics course was completed three days before donation and you are symptom-free.
+If you were on an antibiotic for an infection, you may donate if your antibiotics course was completed and you are symptom-free.
 In some cases, low-dose antibiotics for acne and other long-standing conditions may be acceptable.

 Can I donate if I've had a blood transfusion?